 - Don’t be a day trader

 The second tip is to invest only in companies that you can understand.
 In value investing, buying stocks of a company is like buying a piece of the company.
 Buffett suggests that before purchasing a stock, an investor should understand the main drivers of the business and how the business generates profit.
-If the business model of a company is too complicated or if an accurate prediction is needed to decide on whether the business is a good buy, an investor should look for another business.
+If the business model of a company is too complicated or if an accurate prediction is needed to decide on whether the business is a good buy, an investor should look for another investment.

 Buffett believes in the buy and hold policy.
 By constantly buying and selling stocks, investors are exposed to higher tax payments and trading commissions.
-In value investing, if an investor purchase an undervalued stock, the stock price will eventually increase.
+In value investing, if an investor purchases an undervalued stock, the stock price will eventually increase.
 If the company is exceptional, then the stock value will increase exponentially as the investor holds onto the stock longer.
 Thus, there is no need for day trading.